DDI-TU-Dresden/thonny-wiki/Linux.rst

     > cd thonny
     > ./install

-If you would like to install to a specific location, then you can specify parent folder for Thonny folder:
+If you would like to install to a specific location, then you can specify parent folder for Thonny folderm eg:

 .. sourcecode:: none